Resolutions are Possible

 The amount, due date, and payment mechanism should be clearly established in the Consent Order.
-The Order would be signed by a Judge and if done property will have the same legal affect as if the parties went to Court and had a trial on child support.
+The Order would be signed by a Judge and, if done properly, will have the same legal effect as if the parties went to Court and had a trial on child support.
 So long as the order is a “permanent” child support order, the payor will be protected from any claims for arrears or underpayment, and the payee should easier redress (through a show cause action) if the payor fails to pay in accordance with the Consent Order.

 2. Written Agreement.
 Many people resolve child support in written agreements, typically contained within Separation Agreement’s and Property Settlements.

 A child support agreement between two parties can be entered into via contract.
 These agreements are not as effective as Consent Orders as the Court always has the ability to review them (if anyone seeks child support be determined in Court ignoring the written agreement) and if the Court finds the amount insufficient to meet the reasonable needs of the minor children they can establish a different award (typically guideline amount).